johnbintz/jasmine-headless-webkit/index.md

 valuable seconds off of testing with every run, saving you enough time every day to run to the coffee shop and get some delicious brew!

 If you don't want this behavior, pass in `--no-full-run` and filtered runs will be the only thing that runs when you request one.

+### Writing the HTML runner to another location

+If you want to use the runner file in other places, use the `--runner-out` parameter with the name of the target file.
+The HTML produced uses the Jasmine `HtmlReporter` if not loaded in `jasmine-headless-webkit`, so you should be able to just open it in a browser and have it work.

+If you always want the reporter written to a particular location, you can define that location in `jasmine.yml`:

+{% highlight yaml %}
+runner_output: "runner.html"
+{% endhighlight %}

 ## Running the runner from a Ruby program